 The length of treatment also will affect cost.
 Many people work with their insurance to cover one month of inpatient treatment.
 They then continue another two months in outpatient rehabilitation, which is much less expensive.

-Evidence-Based Treatment Is Best Way to Overcome Addiction
+Evidence-Based Treatment is the Best Way to Overcome Addiction

 It is important to know that if your doctor, therapist, or addiction specialist deems it necessary, inpatient treatment is absolutely worth the cost.
 Outpatient treatment provides solid therapeutic help as well if that solution works better for you.
 Your health insurance is required to cover treatment costs to a certain extent, and many rehabilitation programs will discuss additional payment options once your insurance runs out.
 These can include payment plans, sliding scale options, or even financial grants or loans to cover the upfront costs of care.